 When the HLSI was founded in 1839, one of the first acts of the new management committee was to start a lecture series.
 This has continued, with very few interruptions, ever since.
 We aim to cover a wide range of topics: medicine and science, social and political issues, horticulture, history, education, literature, music and the fine arts.
 After more than 170 years, our lectures continue to attract a large audience.

-Lady Samantha Hurley is four times great niece of Lady Mary Feilding and
+Lady Samantha Feilding is four times great niece of Lady Mary Feilding a

 In his new book, The Smile Revolution in Eighteenth Century Paris, Colin